jitsi/jitsi-videobridge/doc/rest-muc-client.md

 }
 ```

-If a configuration with the specified ID already exists, the request will succeed (return 200), but the configuration will NOT be updated.
-If you need to update an existing configuration, you need to remove it first and then re-add it.
+If a configuration with the specified ID already exists the behavior depends on whether the `hostname`, `port`,
+`domain` and `username` fields match the existing client.
+If they match no changes are made, otherwise the existing
+`MucClient` is removed and a new one is added.

 # Removing an XMPP client connection
 An XMPP client connection (i.e. a MucClient) can be removed by posting a JSON which contains its ID to `/colibri/muc-client/remove`: